What is the audit log?

 Viewing the Audit Log for various record types

-When looking at a record in your Oracle Service Cloud application, the audit log lists a series of actions or transactions that have affected that record, including when the record was created, events that occurred related to the record (such as editing or changing the status of an incident), and by whom.
+When looking at a record in your Oracle B2C Service application, the audit log lists a series of actions or transactions that have affected that record, including when the record was created, events that occurred related to the record (such as editing or changing the status of an incident), and by whom.
 Items are listed in reverse chronological order.

 Record types that have Audit Logs

 The default workspaces include a tab for the audit log.
 Custom workspaces may have the audit log embedded on another tab or removed from the workspace for some reason.
-If you do not have an Audit Log tab for the record types below, contact the Oracle Service Cloud administrator for your site to determine how to access the audit log.
+If you do not have an Audit Log tab for the record types below, contact the Oracle B2C Service administrator for your site to determine how to access the audit log.

 Audit logs are associated with the types of records listed below.